GLP-1 for adults 65 and older.

 Medicare coverage in 2026

-Medicare Part D coverage of GLP-1 in 2026 depends on which indication applies to you:
+Medicare Part D coverage of GLP-1 in 2026 depends on which indication applies to you.
+For the full cost picture, the copay by indication and the cash floor if nothing applies, see the Medicare GLP-1 cost guide:

-Without either indication: Medicare does not currently cover weight-loss-indication GLP-1.
-The realistic options are cash-pay compounded (see cash-pay rankings), patient assistance through NovoCare or LillyDirect (see every cost-reduction path), or waiting for the indication to develop.
+Without either indication: until July 1, 2026, Medicare does not cover weight-loss-indication GLP-1.
+From that date, the Medicare GLP-1 Bridge covers it at $50 a month if you meet the clinical criteria above the grid.
+If you do not qualify for the Bridge either, the realistic options are cash-pay compounded (see cash-pay rankings) or patient assistance through NovoCare or LillyDirect (see every cost-reduction path).

 Sarcopenia, muscle loss and fall risk

-The single most important senior-specific concern with GLP-1: rapid weight loss in adults 65+ includes a meaningful share of lean mass, which compounds age-related sarcopenia and can increase fall risk if unaddressed.
-Our dedicated senior article covers the dose-adjustment, protein-intake, and resistance-training protocols obesity-medicine specialists use to protect against sarcopenia during GLP-1 treatment.
+Rapid weight loss in adults 65+ includes a meaningful share of lean mass.
+This compounds age-related sarcopenia and can increase fall risk if unaddressed.
+The article below covers the dose-adjustment, protein-intake, and resistance-training protocols obesity-medicine specialists use to protect muscle during GLP-1 treatment.

 Dose strategy for seniors

 Most obesity-medicine specialists recommend a lower maintenance dose for adults 65+.
-Semaglutide 1.0-1.7 mg weekly often produces meaningful weight loss with substantially less appetite suppression and side-effect burden than the FDA-label maximum of 2.4 mg.
-Tirzepatide 7.5-10 mg weekly is the comparable senior maintenance range vs the 15 mg label maximum.
+Semaglutide 1.0-1.7 mg weekly often produces meaningful weight loss with substantially less appetite suppression and side-effect burden than the approved maximum of 2.4 mg.
+Tirzepatide 7.5-10 mg weekly is the comparable senior maintenance range vs the 15 mg approved maximum.

 Slower titration also matters: every 6-8 weeks instead of every 4 weeks.
 This reduces GI side effects and allows polypharmacy interactions to be observed before reaching maintenance dose.